 Initially building on concerns raised by farmers following the publication of Natural England's (NE) Grazing Regimes for Nature Recovery (GRNR) document in 2020, this project examines the scientific basis of current policy frameworks, addressing issues such as ecological baselines, data accuracy, and governance structures in the role of upland farming for delivering environmental public goods.
 Alongside a multidisciplinary Scientific Committee, the project will also establish structured discussions and collaboration between key stakeholders, including farmers, policymakers, and NE, with the aim to develop more transparent, inclusive, and effective decision-making processes for the future of our uplands.

 To initiate this process, in 2024 the HSBA, FCC and West Lakeland CIC engaged Prof. Robin Pakeman, a highly regarded upland ecologist with extensive experience working with Natural England and other land management organisations, to conduct an initial independent scoping review of the GRNR report.
-Their aim was for this review to serve as the starting foundation for a genuinely collaborative process involving upland farmers, independent natural and social scientists, Natural England, and other local stakeholders.
-Together, farmers and other local land management stakeholders hope to co-develop innovative approaches to decision-making that balance diverse priorities and deliver desirable habitat outcomes for the future of our uplands.
+Their aim was for this review to serve as the starting foundation for a broader collaborative process involving upland farmers, independent natural and social scientists, Natural England, and other local stakeholders.
 The initial scoping review by Professor Pakeman was generously crowdfunded by a wide variety of small local businesses, including local auction marts, accountants and village shows.

 One of the key recommendations from Professor Pakeman's initial scoping review was the establishment of an independent scientific panel of scientists to review evidence on environment, economics, and social aspects, to understand the drivers of change and to identify potential directions for upland management that would deliver multiple benefits.